OrdinalNews/client/README.md

 The API fetches info, content, or news from an inscription ID, grabbing the data from either ordapi.xyz or ordinals.com, then saving it in KV for future requests.

-- `/api/info/INSCRIPTION_ID` - returns inscription data
+`/api/info/INSCRIPTION_ID` - returns inscription data (all)
-- `/api/content/INSCRIPTION_ID` - returns inscription content
+`/api/content/INSCRIPTION_ID` - returns inscription content (all)
-- `/api/news/INSCRIPTION_ID` - returns html from news inscription\*
-- `/api/data` - returns all known keys in KV
-- `/api/reset-data` - deletes all known keys in KV\*\*
+`/api/news/INSCRIPTION_ID` - returns html from news inscription body (news only) `/api/data/INSCRIPTION_ID` - returns inscription data and content (news only) `/api/data/ord-news` - returns all known news inscriptions in KV `/api/data/ord-list` - returns all known inscriptions in KV

-_\* this endpoint returns an HTML page as an example, but will change to return just the HTML parsed from the body of the news in the future_

-_\*\* this endpoint only works in the preview build, and may change in the future_

 ## Development